Swan Lake (Bourne): Act IV

 In the final act, the Prince, regarded as having lost his mind, is confined to an asylum in a room with a high barred window, and is treated by a doctor and a team of nurses wearing masks that resemble the Queen's face, in a scene reminiscent of his dressing at the beginning of the ballet.
 The Queen visits but, again, she is still unable to fully express love for her son.

 The Prince crawls into bed and appears to sleep.
 However, he begins writhing as he dreams of the troupe of swans emerging from under and behind, dancing around him.
 He wakes from his nightmare, checking under his bed and around his room for swans.
 His tortured expression and jerky movements convey the Prince in turmoil.
 His lead Swan then slowly emerges from within the Prince's bed.
 The Swan dances with the Prince and assures him of his continued affection.
 But, the rest of the swans turn on the lead Swan when he makes it clear that he values his relationship with the Prince more than he does them.
 They separate the two and begin attacking the Prince before the Swan leaps in to save him.
 The Swan embraces the Prince and envelops him in his wings.
 The swans' fury increases and their next attack dismembers the Swan, who then disappears.
-Heartbroken and despondent, the Prince wails and collapses onto the bed.
-The Queen then finds her dead son's body and breaks down in sobs.
+Heartbroken and despondent, the Prince wails in agony and collapses onto the bed.
+The Queen then finds her dead son's body and breaks down in tears.
 However, in death the Prince and the Swan are reunited, as shown by a tableau depicting the lead Swan tenderly holding the young Prince in his arms.